slackermorris/typescript-design-patterns/src/structural/composite-with-iterator/README-composite-with-iterator.md

 ### Conceptual Object Structure

 When a Box calculates its `netPrice`, it delegates traversal to an Iterator.
 The Iterator walks through children while the Box aggregates results.
 Each Box creates its own iterator, enabling independent nested traversals.
+MENTION THAT I MAKE USE OF A BFS AND DFS TRAVERSAL ALGORITHM BECAUSE THE STRUCTURE WE PRODUCE IS GRAPH LIKE, THIS IS A CHARACTERISTIC OF COMPOSITE PATTERNS.

 ```ascii
                     ┌─────────────────────────────────────┐